 A commitment to inclusivity, equity, and diversity is a core value at the Open Society Foundations.
 It informs who we are in fundamental ways, and guides us in our:

 - hiring and promotions; and

 - the way we interact with each other every day.

 Open Society strives to be a place where people of diverse backgrounds and multiple identities can bring their whole selves to their work, with confidence they will be treated with respect and valued for who they are.

 Fundamentally, we want everyone who works at, or with, the Open Society Foundations to be confident and comfortable in thoughtfully voicing their opinions and concerns without fear of humiliation, persecution, or retaliation, regardless of position, place, or background.

-We believe inclusion and diversity are basic building blocks of open societies.
-People build stronger bonds with each other when they treat each other inclusively – and respect a diversity of opinions and backgrounds.
+We believe inclusion, equity, and diversity are basic building blocks of open societies.
+People build stronger bonds with each other when they treat each other inclusively—and respect a diversity of opinions and backgrounds.

 This is also true in the workplace.
 We believe a diverse workplace is a strong, resilient workplace.
-In the end, our focus on diversity and inclusivity makes OSF a better place to work, even as it puts us in a stronger position to achieve our goals.
+In the end, our focus on diversity, equity, and inclusivity makes Open Society a better place to work, even as it puts us in a stronger position to achieve our goals.

 We are gathering data and regularly reporting on the composition of our staff by race and gender.